stinkyghost587/CountList/README.md

 .remove(String): Removes an existing node if it's value is 1, otherwise, decrements the value by 1.
 <br>
 <br>
 .length(): Returns the length of the CountList.
-EX: list = {"hello", "hello", "hi"}, typing list.length() returns 2, because the number of nodes is 2.
+EX: list = <hello:2, hi:1>, typing list.length() returns 2, because the number of nodes is 2.
 <br>
 <br>
 .destroy(): Completely destroys the list, removing every node and it's value.